ayh20/flogo-components/activity/f1telemetry2019Proto/README.md

 # f1telemetry

-This activity Decodes telemetry data from Codemasters F1-2019, and places it in to a "CSV" "record".
+This activity Decodes telemetry data from Codemasters F1-2019, and places it in to a Protobuf.
 This is designed as a demonstration for integrating F1 2019 ..
 Flogo ....
-TIBCO Streambase and TIBCO Spotfire/Liveview
+Kafka .. ????

-The Flogo app needs to read the data in from UDP and feed the byte stream into this component for decoding ... it's then passed to Streambase via some form of messaging (MQTT in my Demo)
+The Flogo app needs to read the data in from UDP and feed the byte stream into this component for decoding ... it's then passed to Kafka

 The UDP data is a packed little endian C struct, which is transformed to a Go struct by https://github.com/lunixbochs/struc.
 This uses struct tags to decode the raw data correctly to the Go struct.
+This is then mapped to the required probuf formats and returned as as bytes

 Information about the format of the raw data can be found here: https://forums.codemasters.com/topic/38920-f1-2019-udp-specification/